-Tides Family Services Receives Extreme Makeover from the Community
+Tides Family Services Receives Extreme Makeover from Community Partners

 Pawtucket, RI – Partnerships and working together is the key to success!
 Imagine over 150 people working together towards a common cause: to make the Tides Family Services Pawtucket School a therapeutic learning environment.